foxlet/macOS-Simple-KVM/README.md

 `sudo ./USBmacOS.sh`

+# Plug in your iPhone/iPad/iPod and run the tool! checkm8 Apple!

 ## If you'd rather download the offical BaseSystem.dmg of macOS you can follow the original [macOS-Simple-KVM](https://github.com/foxlet/macOS-Simple-KVM/blob/master/README.md) instructions for downloading and setup.